Billy Kidman: Independent circuit (2005–2007)

-Return to WWE (2007–2022)
+Return to WWE (2007–present)

 Kidman returned to WWE in 2007, helping train upcoming wrestlers in its then developmental territory Florida Championship Wrestling throughout 2007 and 2008.
-On February 23, 2008, he wrestled his last match, losing to Afa Jr. Gruner was rehired by World Wrestling Entertainment in 2010 as a producer.
+On February 23, 2008, he wrestled his last match, losing to Afa Jr..
+Gruner was rehired by World Wrestling Entertainment in 2010 as a producer.
 On September 21, 2011, WWE ran a story on their website about Gruner and his role as a producer.

 On April 9, 2012, Gruner along with former wrestlers Jamie Noble, Goldust and other officials and WWE wrestlers broke up the brawl between John Cena and Brock Lesnar.
 In November 2013, Gruner appeared on WWE's European tour as Paul Heyman's doctor, under the name of "Dr. Weisenburg".
 On August 23, 2016 episode of SmackDown Live, he appeared along with Jamie Noble to prevent Dolph Ziggler from attacking AJ Styles.

 Kidman's contract was furloughed by the company on April 15, 2020, due to COVID-19 cutbacks.
-He returned on September 25, 2020.
-However, in 2022 (or earlier), Kidman left WWE.
+He returned to the company on September 25, 2020.

 Personal life

 Gruner is Jewish.
 After being together for four years, Gruner married former WWE Diva Torrie Wilson on July 11, 2003.
 They lived together in Tampa, Florida when not traveling.
 The couple separated in mid-2006 and divorced in 2008.

 A book detailing Gruner's career, Billy Kidman: The Shooting Star, was released in early 2014.

-In 2014, Kidman began appearing on The JBL Show, where he attempts to promote his Twitter page but is always interrupted due to technical difficulties, which has become a running gag on the show.